dothiv/banner/README.md

 ### Communication

-Each time the target website is visited, the banner javascript sends a POST request to http://dothiv-registry.appspot.com/c.
+Each time the target website is visited, the click counter javascript sends a POST request to http://dothiv-registry.appspot.com/c.

 See the [clickcounter-backend's README](https://github.com/dothiv/clickcounter-backend/blob/master/README.md ) for more information.